Gokyo Renjo La Pass Trekking

 - See stunning views of Everest from Gokyo Ri and Gokyo Lake

-Exploring the unique blend of Nepalese Buddhism and Tibetan Buddhism, and the culture, traditions, and lifestyles of the aboriginal Sherpa people are other highlights of the trek apart from the marvelous views and natural diversity.
+Exploring the unique blend of Nepalese and Tibetan Buddhism and the culture, traditions, and lifestyles of the aboriginal Sherpa people are other highlights of the trek apart from the marvelous views and natural diversity.

-Begin with a mountain flight to Lukla and exploring the villages of Chauri kharka, Phakding and Namche Bazaar.
+Begin with a mountain flight to Lukla and explore Chauri kharka, Phakding, and Namche Bazaar villages.
 Stay for acclimatization in the historical trading hub of Namche.
-Pass through the villages of Dole and Machhermo, before Gokyo leads you to the Gokyo Ri, the peak with extraordinary scenery.
+Pass through the towns of Dole and Machhermo before Gokyo leads you to the Gokyo Ri, the peak with extraordinary scenery.
 Soak up the panoramic view of mountains including Mt.
 Everest (8848m), Lhotse (8516m), Cho-Oyu (8201m), Makalu (8585m), Ama Dablam (6812m), Thame Peak and others.
 You can also see the Ngozomba Glacier, the largest glacier in the Himalayas, and the unique Gokyo village.
-Climb to the challenging Renjo La Pass (5345m), another viewpoint in the trail which provides yet another surreal scenery of the Himalayas to the trekkers as a reward to their strenuous trekking in the region.
-After exploring the region we retrace our path and head for Thame, then trek to Lukla and fly back to Kathmandu.
+Climb to the challenging Renjo La Pass (5345m), another viewpoint in the trail which provides yet another surreal scenery of the Himalayas to the trekkers as a reward for their strenuous trekking in the region.
+After exploring the area, we retrace our path, head for Thame, trek to Lukla, and fly back to Kathmandu.

-On the trek, you may catch a glimpse of rare species such as musk deer, wild mountain goat, snow leopard, mountain hawk and others.
+On the trek, you may glimpse rare species such as musk deer, wild mountain goat, snow leopard, and hawk.
 Locals believe in the existence of the infamous Yeti as well.
-You may witness it as well, you never know!
+You may witness it as well; you never know!

-Gokyo Renjo La Pass trekking is full of diversity; from monasteries clad with prayer flags and scribbles to the precarious suspension bridges, and from the majestic Himalayas to cultural heritages of local inhabitants, you get to experience many things in one single trek.
-Experience the professional service and exceptional hospitality of our team and the feel the warmth of the ever-smiling locals.
-Discover yourself in this wonder-world in a hassle-free and entertaining trekking expedition in the mountains of Nepal.
+Gokyo Renjo La Pass trekking is full of diversity; from monasteries clad with prayer flags and scribbles to the precarious suspension bridges, and from the majestic Himalayas to the cultural heritages of local inhabitants, you get to experience many things in one single trek.
+Experience our team's professional service, exceptional hospitality, and the warmth of the ever-smiling locals.
+Discover yourself in this wonder world in a hassle-free and entertaining trekking expedition in the mountains of Nepal.

 -